Q: What are varicose veins?

 Q: How are varicose veins treated?

 A: Both invasive and non-invasive methods are available for varicose vein treatment.
 Non-invasive methods include wearing compression stockings, exercising, losing weight, elevating the legs, avoiding long periods of standing or sitting.
-Invasive varicose vein treatments at the Flower Mound Vein Treatment include endovenous therapy, ligation, and phlebectomy.
+Invasive varicose vein treatment include endovenous therapy, ligation, and phlebectomy.
 Endovenous therapy is treatment from inside the vein using heat generated by lasers, or chemicals to irritate the vein walls and cause the vein to shrink and then be reabsorbed by the body.

 A: A Laser is a highly concentrated beam of light.
 These lasers work by delivering just the right wavelength of laser energy to the right tissue, causing the incompetent vein to close while your body automatically routes the blood to other healthy veins.
 Laser treatments are very effective in vein removal.